Fyodor Kulakov: Death

 The most commonly assumed cause of Kulakov's death is natural causes, but there exist other theories as well.
 During Brezhnev's later term, according to some, Brezhnev was living in fear of Yuri Andropov.
 Anonymous sources state that Andropov may have had been involved in the deaths of Kulakov in 1978, and Pyotr Masherov in 1980.
-According to Fyodor Morgun, a politician of Soviet and Ukrainian descent, Kulakov seemed worried just days before his death.
+According to Fyodor Morgun, a Soviet politician of Ukrainian descent, Kulakov seemed worried just days before his death.
 Some believe that Kulakov may have committed suicide.
 According to Mikhail Gorbachev, no members of the Politburo cancelled or interrupted their holidays when hearing the news of Kulakov's death.
 His successor to the office of Secretary for Agriculture was his former protégé, Gorbachev.
 Kulakov was cremated and his ashes was buried at the Kremlin Wall Necropolis.
 While all Politburo members were obliged by protocol to attend a fellow Politburo member's funeral, none of those who had allegiance to Chernenko and Brezhnev did so.
-Those who had sworn allegiance to Kirilenko and Andropov were present, including such prominent figures as Arvīds Pelše, Kirill Mazurov, Andrei Gromyko, and Dmitriy Ustinov.
+Those who had sworn allegiance to Kirilenko and Andropov were present, including such prominent figures as Arvīds Pelše, Kirill Mazurov, Andrei Gromyko, and Dmitry Ustinov.
 Kirilenko served as the funeral's chief eulogist.